nacholupi/prouni-maps/README.md

 - Administrator: can add, delete, modify all projects and give permission to other users.
 - Writer: with this permission can only add new projects.

+## Most interesting topics within the repository
+- Integration with Google's OAuth2using PassportJs library
+- Integration with Google Maps:
+-- Places API
+-- Maps Static API
+-- Maps JavaScript API

 ## Development server

-Run `npm start` for a dev server.
+Run `npm run build&start` for a dev server.
 Navigate to `http://localhost:3000/`.
-The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## FAQ